 - Experiencing significant distress over small or nonexistent flaws

 - Covering up or masking one’s appearance

 People who appear to be addicted to plastic surgery may have a diagnosed mental health disorder.
 Among people with BDD, surgery may act as a temporary fix for their appearance concerns.
 However, symptoms usually return after undergoing surgery, or the person’s fixation may shift to a new part of their appearance.

 This cycle can be the cause of multiple surgeries.
 However, an addiction to plastic surgery does not mean that there is a physical dependence on surgery in the same way that a person can be dependent on a substance.
 Rather, surgery is often a coping strategy.

 Is There Also a Link to Substance Abuse?

 Substance use disorders are far more common among people with BDD than those without the condition.
 Substances may be used as a way to manage symptoms.
 However, using substances can often make the symptoms of BDD worse and lead to poorer overall functioning.
 Body dysmorphia can be quite a secretive disorder, so it may not be obvious that a person is using substances to cope.

 Treatment for a Plastic Surgery Addiction

 While it may seem like surgery would help people who have an addiction to plastic surgery, it can often have the opposite effect.
-An addiction or compulsion to have multiple plastic surgeries is often a symptom of underlying mental health disorder that requires psychiatric treatment.
+Addiction or compulsion to have multiple plastic surgeries is often a symptom of an underlying mental health disorder that requires psychiatric treatment.

 Surgery may offer very temporary relief from symptoms, but comes with serious risks and does not address problematic thoughts and behaviors.
 Effective treatment for body dysmorphic disorder usually requires therapy that helps a person understand their obsessions, thoughts and behaviors.